A stroke may occur if an artery bursts or is blocked. This may prevent blood flow to the brain.

-When the blood can't flow to your brain, your brain cells start to die.
+If blood cannot flow to your brain, your brain cells will start to die.
 Stroke symptoms will start to appear.

 There are two types of stroke: ischemic and hemorrhagic.

-In more severe strokes, the large cerebral blood vessels, the carotid arteries or the vertebral arteries can be blocked.
-This blockage may result in permanent injury to the large area of the brain.
+In more severe strokes, the large arteries in your brain or neck may be blocked.
+This blockage may cause permanent injury to a large part of the brain.

 Blood carries oxygen and nutrients through your body.